knightspore/rag/README.md

 - Atom parsing is still hit-and-miss.
 There are some websites which simply won't parse.
 - Refresh the client automatically when articles are refreshed.
-- App Filters
-  - The "Likes" filter button should re-execute the query with 'likes' selected
-  - The "Unread" fitler should also re-execute the query
 - Scroll-based pagination

 Contributions are welcome!